Delahaye 175

-The Delahaye Type 175 is a luxury, bespoke, coachbuilt automobile manufactured by French automotive product manufacturer Delahaye.
-Production build numbers were formally recorded from early 1948 to mid 1951, validating that 107 cars were built.
+The Delahaye Type 175 is a coachbuilt luxury automobile manufactured by French automaker Delahaye.
+Production build numbers were formally recorded from early 1948 to mid 1951, validating that 107 cars were built in the mechanically cloned three wheelbase series comprising the Types 175/175S, 178 and 180.

-This run of 4.5-litre chassis was offered in a variety of styles, exclusively built by coachbuilders.
+This run of 4.5-litre chassis was offered in a variety of body-styles, exclusively built by coachbuilders.
 Delahaye did not have its own coachbuilding capability.

 A 1953 fire in the administration and drawing offices destroyed most of its files and technical drawings.
-Little is known about the Type 175 and its siblings, the sequentially longer wheelbased Types 178 and 180.
+Consequently, little is known about the Type 175 and the longer-wheelbase Types 178 and 180.

 Club Delahaye has recorded 25 surviving cars, out of the 107 confirmed built.
 There were 51 Type 175 cars, most being the optional 175S variant.
-There were 38 Type 178 cars, at least one of which was factory-built with both 175S options that were not offered on that model.
-There were 18 Type 180 cars, two of which have the optional 175S engine, both being heavily-armoured Chapron bodied limousines.
+There were 38 Type 178 cars, a few of which were built with 175S options that were not offered on that model.
+There were 18 Type 180 cars, two of which have the optional 175S engine, both being heavily-armoured Chapron-bodied limousines built for the President and Vice President of France's Communist party.